darrenldl/docfd/README.md

 ## Advanced usage

 Docfd recognizes "note" files, which can contain tags.
-A file is classified as a note if scans a given directory recursively (defaults to `.`), and processes files with names which contain "note" or "notes" after splitting on '.', e.g.
+A file is classified as a note if the name contains "note" or "notes" after splitting on '.', e.g.
 `meeting.notes.md`, `timetable.note`, `note`.

-If any such file is detected, then tag related UI components and control become visible.
+If any such file is detected, then tag related UI components become active.

 A header consists of two main sections: title and tags.